 8. Learn a Second Language

 This is one of those things far easier to learn as a child than as an adult, and one thing many adults regret not doing sooner.
 Many schools offer classes for second languages.
 While it may mean a student has to sacrifice taking another, possibly more fun, class, it will pay off later in life.
+Here are some apps they can use.

 9. Save Money

-Children have the opportunity to make money either with a part time job, allowance, or from gifts.
-Most kids are in a hurry to spend this money with few plans of the future.
+Children have the opportunity to make money either with a part-time job, allowance, or from gifts.
+Most kids are in a hurry to spend this money with few plans for the future.
 Kids are not going to be looked after financially by their parents forever.
 If a person wants to one day own a home, go to college, buy a horse, or go to Greece, they have to start saving when they are young.
-Certainly some money should be spent and enjoyed at the time, but a portion should be set aside for later, small amounts do add up.
+Certainly, some money should be spent and enjoyed at the time, but a portion should be set aside for later, small amounts do add up.
 It sounds boring, and saving is something many people have a hard time with, a person would be wise to remind themselves of their wishes, dreams, and goals.

 10. Thank Your Parents